vmware-archive/functions/incubator/kafka-connect/README.md

 ## Invoke the function

-To trigger the function you should log into the mysql container, open a client session and make som INSERT, UPDATE or DELETE operation in the customers table.
+To trigger the function you should log into the mysql container, open a client session and make some INSERT, UPDATE or DELETE operations in the `customers` table.

 ```bash